poppy-project/poppy-docs/en/getting-started/visualize.md

 ### Install the needed software

 While the physical robots come with libraries pre-installed, they are not integrated in the simulators.
+Thus, you need to install them on your computer.
 More details of what you will have to do is given in the [section below](#install-the-needed-software).
 You will also not have access to the robot web interface.
-You will have to manually launch the different services to start programming your robot (the Jupyter server for Python notebooks, or use the Snap_!_ server).
+You will have to manually launch the different services to start programming your robot (the Jupyter server for Python notebooks, or the Snap_!_ server).

 > **Info** We are hoping to have a one-click app for Windows/Mac/Linux with everything setup at some point.
 Yet, this is not expected to be available in the near future.